hellenike/textbook/docs/modules/module1/index.md

 Module 1 introduces these features of Greek:

-- recessive accent in verbs
+- verbal units expressing a subject and action
-- how to recognize verb forms and identify them with person, number, tense, mood, voice
+- how to recognize finite verb forms and identify them with person, number, tense, mood, voice
 - principal parts of Greek verbs
 - the aorist and imperfect indicative tenses